xavierrouth/C-LC3-Compiler/README.md

 The C-LC3-Compiler is developed and maintained by students from [HKN-Alpha](https://hkn-alpha.netlify.app/) at UIUC.

 ### Contributing and Bug Reporting
-If you find a bug, please notify xrouth2 at illinois dot edu.
+If you find a bug, please notify <xrouth2 at illinois dot edu>.
 We are always open to contributions, feel free to submit PRs or open discussion about what can be improved.